subshell/o-neko/README.md

 * The configuration is done with native Kubernetes .yaml and template variables.
 O-Neko provides some variables (e.g. the docker image tag) but you can also define your own.
 The configuration and the variables can be overridden by specific versions.
 * When a version of a project is deployed, O-Neko creates a namespace in Kubernetes to deploy all resources to.
 If you stop a deployment, the corresponding namespace will be deleted.
 * The status of all running deployments is monitored by O-Neko and can be seen in the web frontend

+## Contributing

+If you want to report an issue or work on O-Neko please read our [contributing page](./CONTRIBUTING.md).

 ## Original authors